by Willow Polson

 One of the more well-known surviving buildings is the Sun Sun Wo general mercantile store, constructed of stone and adobe.
 The original ledger books, scales, and other items from this important piece of the town’s Chinatown district are on display in the museum, as well as a number of other Chinese artifacts on loan from local families or discovered nearby.
 The museum is working with descendants of the Sun family to translate some of the books from the original ink-brush calligraphy handwriting.

 The History Center marries the connection between modern visitors, the pioneer families who still live there, and the deeper history of this little town that hasn’t changed much in 150 years.
 If you stroll from the main display room into the Victorian parlor around the corner, you’ll find the Shimer Organ as part of the furnishings.
 The organ was transported by horse-drawn wagon from San Francisco over the dirt mining roads to the Shimer homestead, where the same family still lives today.
-Other household items throughout the museum help visitors connect with the different cultures that came together to form this unique community, including Italian, French, Irish, and Sierra Miwuk Native American families.
+Other household items throughout the Northern Mariposa County History Center help visitors connect with the different cultures that came together to form this unique community, including Italian, French, Irish, and Sierra Miwuk Native American families.

 Out in front of the museum’s buildings, you’ll also find the little train engine Whistling Billy, shaded by the original town Hanging Tree.
-A wonderful photo op for all ages, this little steam engine served the Mary Harrison Mine just up the road, and several other nearby mines, hauling ore cars for many years as part of the town’s rich gold mining history.
+A wonderful photo op for all ages, this little steam engine served the Mary Harrison Mine just up the road, and several other nearby mines, hauling ore cars for many years as part of the town’s rich gold rush history.
 On the other side of the building is a selection of farm and mining implements, possibly the world’s smallest post office, and a nice collection of horse-drawn and early vehicles, including a hearse.

 As you follow in Muir’s footsteps up Main Street, take time to explore the variety of shops inside the historic buildings and have a bite at one of the restaurants, which feature comfort foods like burgers, vegan and paleo fare, and pet-friendly outdoor dining.

-If you’re looking to learn even more about the area’s Gold Rush history, take your walk through time a step farther with a gold mine or ghost tour, be sure to check out the pioneer cemetery up on the hill behind the 1920s schoolhouse.
+If you’re looking to learn even more about the area’s California Gold Rush history, take your walk through time a step farther with a gold mine or ghost tour, be sure to check out the pioneer cemetery up on the hill behind the 1920’s schoolhouse.
 For an extra bonus, plan your trip for late September to experience the town’s big annual shindig, CoyoteFest, which celebrates these local Sierra Nevada furry four-legged creatures with “a howl of a good time.”

 Parking at the History Center is ample, free, and easy to access from the highway, with room for RVs as well.
 There is disabled access to the museum via a ramp at the back.
 Additional bus and RV parking is available in Coulterville on Broadway, near the county park.